 In our recent online seminar series exploring the Future of Work, our third seminar focused on how to assess and acquire your future workforce.
 For established organizations and start-ups alike, the answer to this question lies in helping your employees continually learn while bringing in new thinking and the tech savvy to sustain growth.

 Our recent talent trend predictions brought this theme to life, highlighting technology as the common thread in the future of talent.

 Importantly, these conversations aren’t just about technical up-skilling, but about our uniquely human capacities.
-The Economist reported that the labour market is rewarding social skills in their special report on learning and earning, while businessman and ex-chairman for Microsoft India Ravi Venkatesan noted the “ability to work with people will never go out of style”.
+In their special report on learning and earning, the Economist found that the labor market is rewarding social skills, while businessman and ex-chairman for Microsoft India Ravi Venkatesan noted the “ability to work with people would never go out of style”.

-Talent acquisition as trusted advisor: Technology is helping to elevate the talent conversation, offering the data, insights and analysis to ground strategic decision-making, rather than reactive vacancy filling.
-As we discussed in our previous seminar, it supports the link between talent, the strategic workforce plan and business strategy.
+Predictive workforce modelling: Technology is helping to elevate the talent conversation, offering the data, insights and analysis to ground strategic decision-making, rather than reactive vacancy filling.
+As we discussed in our "Planning your Workforce for the Future" online seminar, analytics driven by technology supports the link between talent, the strategic workforce plan and business strategy.

 Enterprise systems: There’s a growing trend towards consolidating systems not just in HR, but across functions like supply chain and finance.
 A Pivotal survey found in late 2015 that 51% of APAC respondents were already adopting data technologies for cross-business unit agility and intelligence.